THIN FILM TECHNOLOGY

 Coating of homogeneous, large-area layers

-For organic electronics very homogenous layers are required.
+For organic electronics, very homogenous layers are required.
 By optimizing coating conditions we aim at understanding defect mechanisms during film deposition for further defect elimination.
-Therefor we investigate:
+Therefore we investigate:

 - The influence of fluid properties on coating stability and quality.